SaiKiru/philippine-travel-level-map-maker/README.md

 ```

 ## Unsupported Properties
 Most properties are not supported.
 Only vector path data is taken.
 As such, the following will not be preserved.
-The list is exhaustive.
+The list is not exhaustive.
 - stroke style
 - fill
 - corner radius